William Friedkin, Oscar-winning director of ‘The Exorcist’ and ‘The French Connection,’ dead at 87

-LOS ANGELES (AP) — William Friedkin, the Oscar winning director who became a top filmmaker in his 30s with the gripping “The French Connection” and the horrifying “The Exorcist” and struggled in the following decades to match his early success has died.
+LOS ANGELES (AP) — William Friedkin, the generation-defining director who brought a visceral realism to 1970s hits “The French Connection” and “The Exorcist” and was quickly anointed one of Hollywood’s top directors when he was only in his 30s, has died.
 He was 87.

-Friedkin, who won the best director Oscar for “The French Connection,” died Monday in Los Angeles, a representative from his office told The Associated Press.
-His wife, former studio head Sherry Lansing also confirmed to The Hollywood Reporter.
+Friedkin, who won the best director Oscar for “The French Connection,” died Monday in Los Angeles, Marcia Franklin, his executive assistant for 24 years, told The Associated Press on behalf of his family and wife, former studio head Sherry Lansing.
+His son Cedric Friedkin told the AP he died after a long illness.

+“He was role model to me and to (my brother) Jack,” Cedric Friedkin said.
+“He was a massive inspiration.”

+Doyle, played by Gene Hackman in an Oscar-winning performance, barely misses making the arrest on a subway train, then hurries to his police car to follow the train as it emerges on an elevated railway.
+He races underneath, dodging cars, trucks and pedestrians, including a woman pushing a baby buggy, before abandoning the pursuit.

-The movie also won Academy Awards for best picture, screenplay and film editing and led critics to hail Friedkin, then just 32, as a leading member of a new generation of filmmakers.
+The movie, which was made for only $2 million, became a box office hit when it was released in 1971 and also won Academy Awards for best picture, screenplay and film editing and led critics to hail Friedkin, then just 32, as a leading member of a new generation of filmmakers.

-He followed with an even bigger blockbuster, “The Exorcist,” based on William Peter Blatty’s best-selling novel about a 12-year-old girl possessed by the devil.
+He followed with an even bigger blockbuster, “The Exorcist,” released in 1973 and based on William Peter Blatty’s best-selling novel about a 12-year-old girl possessed by the devil.

 The harrowing scenes of the girl’s possession and a splendid cast, including Linda Blair as the girl, Ellen Burstyn as her mother and Max Von Sydow and Jason Miller as the priests who try to exorcise the devil from her, helped make the film a box-office sensation.
 It was so scary for its era that many viewers fled the theater before it was over and some reported being unable to sleep for days afterward.

 With that second success, Friedkin would go on to direct movies and TV shows well into the 21st century.
-But he would never again come close to matching the success of those early works.
+But he would never again come close to matching the acclaim he’d received for those early works and gained a reputation for clashing with both actors and studio executives.

+“I embody arrogance, insecurity and ambition that spur me on as they hold me back,” he wrote in his 2012 memoir.

+His 1977 film “Sorcerer,” a gangster thriller starring Roy Scheider was widely panned at the time and also failed with audiences.
+It’s since been reappraised by critics and has become a cult classic that Friedkin himself would continue to defend.
+In 2017, he told IndieWire that it’s the only of his films that he could still watch.

 Born in Chicago on Aug.
 29, 1939, he began working in local TV productions as a teenager.
 By age 16 he was directing live shows.